umbraco/UmbracoDocs/Extending/ContentApps/index-v8.md

 We can also add our own custom content apps to appear alongside the built-in ones.
 These can be for all content and media items, or they can be dependent on content type.
 They can also be dependent on the current user's permissions.

-They are intended to enhance the editor's experience by displaying extra information, such as Google Analytics data. not for doing data-entry.
+They are intended to enhance the editor's experience by displaying extra information, such as Google Analytics data, not for doing data-entry.

 ## Creating a Custom Content App

 This guide explains how to set up a custom content app in the following steps:

-* Adding a content app that appears for all content and media items and displays some information about the current item
+* Adding a content app that displays for all content and media items
 * Limiting the content app to appear for only specific content types
 * Limiting which user groups can see the content app